DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 Notice that the pbs output files in ```pbs_out``` are only created when the job has ended (or failed).
-When you want to inspect a running job, you can ssh from the Gorm login node to node that runs the job.
+When you want to inspect a running job, you can ssh from the Jess login node to node that runs the job.
 First, find the job id by listing all your current jobs (```qstat -u $USER```).
 The job id can be found in the first column, and you only need to consider the number, not the domain name attached to it.
 Now find the on which node it runs with (replace 123546 with the relevant job id):
 ```
-g-000 $ qstat -f 123456 | grep exec_host
+j-000 $ qstat -f 123456 | grep exec_host
 ```

-From here you login into the node as follows (replace g-078 with the relevant node):
+From here you login into the node as follows (replace j-078 with the relevant node):
 ```
-g-000 $ ssh g-078
+j-000 $ ssh j-078
 ```

 And browse to the scratch directory which lands you in the root directory of your running HAWC2 model (replace 123456 with the relevant job id):
 ```
-g-000 $ cd /scratch/$USER/123456.g-000.risoe.dk
+j-000 $ cd /scratch/$USER/123456.j-000.risoe.dk
 ```

 You can find what HAWC2 (or whatever other executable you are running) is